jolenewai/beauty_products_reviews/README.md

 - Add A Review, allow login user to add a review to the website
 - My Reviews, list out all the reviews the login user has posted and allow them to delete and edit from there
 - Edit Profile, allow login user to edit their personal information registered with the website
+- Review Details, display all information for selected review, user can view reviewer's basic info by clicking on their name

 ### Features Left to Implement
 - To allow users to change the sorting of the reviews (currently it's sorted automatically by Descending order of Posted Date)
+- To allow users to edit/delete their review/s from any page after they have login

 ## Technologies Used